preethi63790/TASK-5/README.md

+ on my 5th day task :
-Loads the breast cancer dataset from sklearn.datasets.
+ -Loads the breast cancer dataset from sklearn.datasets.

-Splits data into training and test sets.
+-Splits data into training and test sets.

-Standardizes the features using StandardScaler.
+-Standardizes the features using StandardScaler.

-Trains a logistic regression model using LogisticRegression.
+-Trains a logistic regression model using LogisticRegression.

-Evaluates the model with:
+-Evaluates the model with:

-Confusion matrix
+1.Confusion matrix

-Precision and recall at default threshold
+2.Precision and recall at default threshold

-ROC-AUC score
+3.ROC-AUC score

-Precision and recall across multiple thresholds
+4.Precision and recall across multiple thresholds

-ROC curve
+5.ROC curve

-Visualizes:
+-Visualizes:

-Precision vs Recall vs Threshold
+1.Precision vs Recall vs Threshold

-ROC Curve
+2.ROC Curve

-Includes a helpful explanation and demo of the sigmoid function.
+3.Includes a helpful explanation and demo of the sigmoid function.